 Unique edition of The House of the Spirits for its 40 years and Allende’s 80

-The Chilean author will write an unpublished preface for the special edition, which will be published on October 13 in Spain, Latin America and the United States (in Spanish) in print, ebook and audiobook format, reported the Penguin Random House publishing group.
+The Chilean author will write an unpublished preface for the special edition, which will be published on October 13 in Spain, Latin America and the United States (in Spanish) in print, ebook and audiobook format, the Penguin Random House publishing group reported on Wednesday.

 The first of Allende’s novels was launched in October 1982 at Plaza & Janés, the publishing house then run by Mario Lacruz, who has since been Allende’s, who had the mythical and now deceased Carmen Balcells as his literary agent.